5 Best Ways To Invest 50K Wisely For 2021 And Beyond

 Debt

-If you have any consumer debt excluding your house, throwing all of the money towards it should be done before investing it.
+If you have any consumer debt, excluding your house, throwing all of the money towards it should be done before investing it.

 Most doctors graduate with a large amount of student loan debt.
 They tend to have other debt such as credit cards and vehicle loans too.
-The problem with not paying them off in order to invest gets more complicated with something called “lifestyle creep.”
+The problem with not paying them off to invest gets more complicated with something called “lifestyle creep.”

 Lifestyle Creep